tr8dr/tr8dr.github.io/_posts/2020-07-28-MLHardProblem2.markdown

 - the most obvious, remove noise with pre-smoothing
-  * Given that noise exists in both labels and features (where removing feature noise often cannot be removed without lookahead bias), pre-smoothing only addresses label noise and not feature noise
+  * Given that noise exists in both labels and features (where removing feature noise often cannot be removed without lookahead bias or alternatively lag), pre-smoothing only addresses label noise and not feature noise
 - use a classification algorithm that allows weights, weighting the samples based on expected label noise
   * this limits the ML algorithms we can use and also means our model fails to predict well in higher volatility situations
+  * the lower weight samples may also be of more interest in trading, defeating the purpose

 A more interesting heuristic approach (which I have used successfully) attempts to circumvent feature and label noise simultaneously by using a 2 stage approach to classification: